openhive-network/HAfAH/README.md

 The best option is to execute `make install` from build directory (may required to have root privileges)

+Note: whenever you build a new version of the hive_fork_marnager extension, you have to create a new database.
+There is no way currently to upgrade the schema installed in your old HAF database.

 # Architecture
 ## Directory structure
    ```